Colbyter/apps_launcher/README.md

 # Apps_launcher
 Simple CLI tool to automatically launch/close various Apps on Mac.

-It made this tool to automate some daily routine at work.
-It just launches some of Apps I user on daily basis at work.
+I made this tool to automate some daily routine at work.
+It just launches some of Apps I use on daily basis at work.

 The script can be amended to work on *NIX platform.